0

 • *To understand the workings of Irish Girl Guides including policies and procedures to support the role.

-• To help organise and be part of Regional meetings, events, trainings and projects when required
+• *To help organise and be part of Regional meetings, Events, and Trainings and projects when required

-• To take responsibility for communications within the Region
+• *To take responsibility for Communications within the Regions

 Volunteer Support